bihor/camaliga/Documentation/Administration/TemplateVariables/Index.rst

 =========================  ============================================================================================
 Variable                   Description (examples in List.html and Show.html)
 =========================  ============================================================================================
-fal                        Use images from FAL (1) or from the folder uploads/camaliga (0)? lang                       UID of the language. uid                        UID of the plugin (content element ID). pid                        PID des Plugin (Seiten-ID).
+fal                        Always 1.
+Old: use images from FAL (1) or from the folder uploads/camaliga (0)? lang                       UID of the language. uid                        UID of the plugin (content element ID). pid                        PID des Plugin (Seiten-ID).